bdickason/bdickason.com/posts/the-best-product-management-books-articles.md

 * **Paul Graham** ([Blog](http://www.paulgraham.com/articles.html), [Twitter](https://twitter.com/paulg))
     * [The Hardest Lessons for Startups to Learn](http://www.paulgraham.com/startuplessons.html) - A set of guiding principles for startups or 0→1 products.
     * [What business can learn from open source](http://www.paulgraham.com/opensource.html) - Open source produces an incredible amount of value with little financial incentive.
 Here’s why it works.
-    * [Maker’s Schedule, Management Schedule](http://www.paulgraham.com/makersschedule.html) - Time needed for deep/creative thinking requires large blocks in your calendar (but managers are incentivized to flood calendars with meetings).
+    * [Maker’s Schedule, Manager's Schedule](http://www.paulgraham.com/makersschedule.html) - Time needed for deep/creative thinking requires large blocks in your calendar (but managers are incentivized to flood calendars with meetings).
 * **Ben Horowitz** ([Blog](https://twitter.com/bhorowitz), [Twitter](https://a16z.com/author/ben-horowitz/))
     * [Good Product Manager, Great Product Manager](https://a16z.com/2012/06/15/good-product-managerbad-product-manager/) - A set of qualities that some of the world’s best PM’s exhibit (or don’t exhibit).
 * **Steve Jobs**